-According to a PMI survey, the highest salary a PMP can earn is in the resources industry or in the primary sector (Agriculture, mining, etc.) industry, $120,000.
+According to a PMI survey, the highest salary a PMP can earn is in the resources industry or in the primary sector (agriculture, mining, etc), at $120,000.

-According to Payscale.com the highest salary a PRINCE2 can earn is in the IT services industry, £45,669.
+According to Payscale.com, the highest salary a PRINCE2 certified professional can earn is in the Banking industry.

-With a total of 200 questions, the PMP exam is stretched for four hours and is split into the areas of Project Initiation, Project Planning, Project Execution, Monitoring and Controlling, and Project Closing.
+With a total of 200 questions, the PMP exam lasts four hours and is split into the areas of Project Initiation, Project Planning, Project Execution, Monitoring and Controlling, and Project Closing.
 Within these five larger domains are a multitude of other skills like risk identification, quality management, change management, materials management, and much more.